-- Engagement: Does the service component meet a public good?
-How do you know this?
-Has the community been consulted?
-How?
-How have campus-community boundaries been negotiated and how will they be crossed?
+- Engagement: Does the service component meet a public good; has the community been consulted; have campus-community boundaries been negotiated?

-- Partnership: Partnerships should be reciprocal; partners serve as co-educators on relevant community issues.
+- Partnerships: Are partnerships reciprocal; how can partners serve as co-educators on relevant community issues?

-- Reflection: Is there a mechanism that encourages students to link their service experience to course content and to reflect upon why the service is important?
+- Reflection: Is there a mechanism that encourages students to link their service experience to course content and to reflect upon the value and benefits of their engagement?

 - Outcomes: Are course learning objectives linked to the service experience; do they include a specific area of knowledge or skill-set students should hone through their service, or a thematic or topical area students with which students should become familiar?

 - Assessment: Is there a process for documenting educational assessment of both course and department goals in measurable terms of knowledge, skills, values, and attitudes?